girlguidinghertfordshire/ggherts/_trainingevents/2024-03-15-mountain-experience-2024.md

 This informal course, taking place from Friday 15 - Sunday 17 March, helps Rangers, and young leaders alike, learn how to navigate for themselves and inspire them to do more hill and mountain walking.

-Indoor accommodation and food provided.
+ Cost: £70 (includes indoor accommodation and food)

-Further details to follow or email <walking@girlguidinghertfordshire.org.uk>
+Email <walking@girlguidinghertfordshire.org.uk> by Sunday 3 December for an application form.

 This event is in conjunction with the Scout Explorers.